John Roper, Baron Roper

 John Francis Hodgess Roper, Baron Roper PC (10 September 1935 – 29 January 2016) was a British Liberal Democrat politician.

-Early life
+Early life and education

 Roper was educated at William Hulme's Grammar School (Manchester), Reading School, Magdalen College, Oxford (studying Philosophy, Politics and Economics (PPE) and the University of Chicago.
 He began his career as an economics lecturer at the University of Manchester.

 Political career

 Roper first stood for Parliament for High Peak as a Labour candidate at the 1964 general election, but the Conservative David Walder retained the marginal seat.
 He was elected Member of Parliament for Farnworth at the 1970 general election.
 In 1972 he acted as an unofficial whip for pro-European Labour MPs to help pass the Heath government's European Communities Act.

 He sat as a Labour Co-operative MP (1970–81) and for the Social Democratic Party (SDP) from 1981 to 1983, when he was also the party's Chief Whip.
 His Farnworth seat was subsequently abolished, and he contested Worsley (which contained parts of the abolished Farnworth constituency) in the 1983 general election, finishing third in a three-way marginal.